 I am a geoscientist whose research focuses on the physics of flow and reactive transport in porous and fractured media.
-One of my favorite quotes is “Thinking is the hardest thing a man can do, probably the reason so few of them do it.” by Henry Ford.
-I frequently remind myself of this quote so that I can constantly challenge myself and become a better person and more creative scientist each day.
+One of my favorite quotes is, “Thinking is the hardest thing a man can do, probably the reason so few of them do it.” by Henry Ford.
+I frequently remind myself of this quote so that I can constantly challenge myself to become a better person and a more creative scientist.